mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 stripped-down fork called *Preact* [@www-preact] is availabe.
 It offers API compatibility with React, but is much smaller in size [@www-preact-vs-react] and offers better performance [@www-preact-perf].
-Preact contains everything what is required to build highly reactive applications including stateless (functional) components, and unidirectional data flow.
+Preact contains everything that is required to build highly reactive applications including stateless (functional) components, and unidirectional data flow.

-React on its own is merely a presentation layer, that can be used to create *views* (as in classic MVC pattern).
+React on its own is merely a presentation layer that can be used to create *views* (as in a classic MVC pattern).
 For most real-world applications, like the TangoJS Panel, a state, or a data *model*, needs to be introduced.
-While it is possible to represent the state as a bunch of variables scattered accross the codebase, mutating these variables from different places is error prone, hard to test and hard to maintain.
+While it is possible to represent the state as a bunch of variables scattered accross the codebase, mutating these variables from different places is error prone, difficult to test and maintain.
 To address this problem, Facebook proposed the *Flux architecture* [@www-flux].
-In Flux, the state is stored in a central place, called *store*.
+In Flux, application's state is stored in a central place, called *store*.
 Various *actions* can change the state, but these changes always happen inside the store in a well-defined order.
-The store acts as a *single source of truth* for an application - whole application's state is maintained by the store.
+The store acts as a *single source of truth* for an application - the whole application's state is maintained by the store.
 Only changes in the store can result in UI updates.
 There are many implementations of Flux architecture, all offer some sort of *predictable state container* that can transform itself under a stream of events.
 For building TangoJS